Learn how to reconcile your accounts so they match your bank and credit card statements.

 Step 1: Review your opening balance

-If you’re reconciling an account for the first time, review the opening balance.
+If you’re reconciling other types of accounts for the first time, review the opening balance.
 It needs to match the balance of your real-life bank account for whatever day you choose to start tracking the account in QuickBooks.

 If you forgot to enter an opening balance but you're already tracking transactions in the account, don't worry.
-Here's how to enter an opening balance manually later on so your accounts stay balanced.
+Here's how to enter an opening balance manually later on.

 Step 2: Start your reconciliation

 - In QuickBooks Online, select Settings ⚙ and then select Reconcile.
-If you're reconciling for the first time, select Get Started first, then Let's do it.
+If you're reconciling for the first time, select Get Started first and then Let's do it.

-- Last statement ending date: Make sure your bank statement starts the day after your last reconciliation.
+- Check the Last statement ending date.
+Make sure your bank statement starts the day after your last reconciliation.

-- Beginning balance: Make sure the beginning balance in QuickBooks matches the one on your bank statement.
-This is the account's balance at the beginning of the time period you're reconciling.
+- Review the Beginning balance.
+Make sure the beginning balance in QuickBooks matches the one on your bank statement.
 Here’s what to do if they don't match.

-- Enter the Ending balance and Ending date as it's written on your bank statement.
+- Enter the Ending balance and Ending date as they're written on your bank statement.
 Some banks call the ending balance a "new balance."